 First, pick your images.
 In my case I chose teddy bears.

 Next I attached a piece of designer series paper to the left hand side of the card front and used individual alphabet stamps to spell out the infant's name.
+A current stamp set with the full alphabet in it is the Alphabet Photopolymer Stamp Set.
 After that I attached the ribbon with double sided tape, or you could run it through a Xyron machine to make it into a sticker.

 Finally I mounted the square embellishments to the right hand side with Stampin' Dimensionals to make them pop up off the card.